 Your child will need to bring a book bag with them each day as this is where they will keep their reading book as well any letters which are handed out.

 Please ensure your child has a named coat with them as well as a hat and gloves when the weather turns colder.
 We encourage your child to leave a pair of named wellies and waterproof suit in school to enable them to access every part of our outdoor area in all weathers.

 In our Foundation Stage we welcome the opportunity to work collaboratively with you.
 We believe it is essential to create positive relationships with families from day one so therefore we value and appreciate any information you can give us relating to your child.
 These may include their achievements outside of school or new skills they have learnt at home.
 We can then build on this where possible at school.
-If you would like to meet with your child’s class teacher throughout the year, we ask that this happens after school and can be organised through speaking directly to your child’s class teacher.
+There are specific opportunities throughout the year for you to meet with your child's class teacher to discuss their progress, however if you would like to meet with your child’s class teacher at another time, we ask that this happens after school and can be organised through speaking directly to your child’s class teacher.

 Reading in Reception